byrd-laif/soilMakers/soulFood/followTheFood.md

-**Nature** - the ultimate non absolute ... where **beliefs** - can be manipulated by imagination and **danger resides** - from achieving wrong combinations from acuate information.
+**Nature** - the ultimate non absolute ... where **beliefs** - can be manipulated by imagination and **danger resides** - from achieving wrong combinations from accurate information.

 Shall She Continue ...